Green Production Values – Q & A

 - Any leftover props and clothing used in the shoot were donated to the Ubunye Educare Centre, which works with disadvantaged children in the Cape Town area to develop their social and learning skills before school age.

 - We neutralised the carbon created through both the flights that we took and the shoot itself by contributing to two projects run by our friends at ClimateCare.
 The first project aims to reduce emissions and provide over four million people in rural Kenya with clean, safe drinking water.
 The second helps fund a forest protection project near Mombasa that empowers the local communities to be economically independent without the need to cut down the natural forest.
+If your company is interested in neutralising their carbon footprint, then they can take a look at the Cool Effect website.

 - We stayed in a lovely family-run eco hotel that has won a number of responsible tourism awards for its approach to the environment and social development.
 They take conservation seriously, instill a philosophy of sustainability, and save water and energy wherever they can.